 ABP prides itself on continuous improvement across all areas of the business and applies this to its approach on Modern Slavery & Exploitation.
-ABP will never deem this matter to be fully closed as the new and significant challenges and uncertainty in the year ahead call for increased focus on standards and best practice.
+ABP will never deem this matter to be fully closed as the new and significant challenges and uncertainty in the year ahead presented by labour shortages and overseas recruitment/ emergency labour access schemes in other sectors call for increased focus on standards and best practice.